AnthroTek-Engineering/BioJAK/README.md

  9.1 Note that RTMP (Video Stream) may require configuration to your own settings 9.2 Contact AnthroTek support for additional help

-11. Power up Pi and wait for voice prtompts
+11. Power up Pi and wait for voice prompts

 12. Enjoy project, branch and edit as desired